-I subscribe to the Handcrafted HoneyBee newsletter, and I’m always impressed by how well our client, Stacia Guzzo, knows her audience and is able to keep her newsletter interesting and engaging.
-Her recent email about the evolution of her trade show booth is one that I wanted to share with you! –Arianne
+I’m always impressed by how well our client, Stacia Guzzo of Handcrafted HoneyBee and SmartyPits, knows her audience.
+She recently shared this story about the evolution of her trade show booth, and I wanted to share it with you! –Arianne

 There are times in life when new things feel exceptionally scary.